google/grr-doc/docs/deploying-grr-clients/overview.md

 # Requirements

   - A number of machines (or VMs) to talk to the server.
-OSX, Windows and Linux agents are supported.
+OSX, Windows and Linux clients are supported.
 Client and server can run on the same host for testing purposes.

 ## Deploying at scale